 Satellite Data to Enhance Ozone Modeling

 Satellites provide opportunities to remotely sense atmospheric data with far greater spatial coverage than is possible from ground-based observational networks.
 Our research is exploring the incorporation of two types of data -- photolysis rates based on GOES satellite measurements of clouds, and NO2 measurements from the OMI satellite -- to enhance photochemical modeling of ground-level ozone.
-Inverse modeling will use the satellite observations of NO2 columns to adjust emissions inventories of nitrogen oxides.
-We will investigate how the resulting satellite-adjusted photolysis rates and NOx emission inventories could influence sensitivity modeling of the responsiveness of ground-level ozone to emission control measures in Texas.
+Inverse modeling uses the satellite observations of NO2 columns to adjust emissions inventories of nitrogen oxides.
+We are investigating how the resulting satellite-adjusted photolysis rates and NOx emission inventories could influence sensitivity modeling of the responsiveness of ground-level ozone to emission control measures in Texas.

 Funding: NASA ROSES grant